AlCurry/OTC-drug-tracker/README.md

     * tim - will look into bcrypt
     * adam - will set up trello and look into agile project management

+** (Changed name quickly near project end from pill-pal to med-trax, occasionally references to pill-pal may appear, but should be well camouflaged.)